-In short, hopefully with some fresh perspective, we would like to highlight 5 simple yet solid reasons why we believe Namibia as a hiking destination is worth a new look:
+In short, hopefully with some fresh perspective, we would like to highlight 5 simple yet solid reasons why we believe Namibia as a hiking destination is worth having a new look at:

 With a surface area of close to 825 000 km², all of the United Kingdom, the Netherlands, Belgium, Germany, Switzerland and Austria fit into Namibia.
 It is no coincidence that the cheetah and springbok as 2 of the 3 fastest land animals roam our plains (the 3rd being the pronghorn antelope from North-America).

 Namibia is currently ranked as the 2nd least densely populated country after Mongolia with a density of 2.6 persons per km².
 Not regarding the 4 ‘O’ regions in the north (Omusati, Oshana, Ohangwena and Oshikoto) where 40% of the population live on 10% of the land, the number drops to 1.7 persons per km² – for 90% of the land surface.

 If it is time away from the multitudes you’re looking for, this is hard to beat.